AlexsLemonade/refinebio-examples/differential-expression/README.md

 #### Create a GCT file

-Convert a gene expression tab separated values (TSV) file provided into a 'gene cluster text' (GCT) file for use in GenePattern notebooks.
+Convert a gene expression tab separated values (TSV) file provided into a 'gene cluster text' (GCT) file for use in GenePattern.
 In order to create a GCT formatted file from a TSV refine.bio data file, download the [`create_gct_file.R` script](https://github.com/AlexsLemonade/refinebio-examples/blob/master/scripts/create_gct_file.R).
 To use this script you will need to open [`Terminal`](https://macpaw.com/how-to/use-terminal-on-mac)(for Mac) or [`Command Prompt`](https://www.lifewire.com/command-prompt-2625840)(for Windows).